dynamsoft-docs/document-viewer-docs/api/interface/keyboardinteractionconfig.md

 ### enableMoveAnnotation

 Enables using arrow keys to move selected annotations on the document.
-This is compatible the Edit Viewers.
+This is compatible with the Edit Viewers.

 ### enableDeleteAnnotation